20 Most Smelly Dog Breeds – Pics, Info, & Ways to Prevent Stinkiness

 One of the yuckiest aspects of dog ownership is dealing with anal glands.
 The anal glands are located next to the dog’s anus and contain a “scent” that is usually expressed while your dog poops.
 This is how any dog shares its identity, kind of like a fingerprint.
 The anal sacs, as they’re also called, are why dogs are always sniffing butts.

 However, sometimes they become “impacted” when they are not expressed naturally.
 Not only do anal sacs smell to high heaven, but they can become infected, and you’ll be faced with the unpleasant task of expressing your dog’s anal glands.
-You could also look at using products this one that is meant to naturally help with your dog’s anal gland issues.
+You could also look at using products meant to naturally help with your dog’s anal gland issues.

 Dog Bathing and Grooming